bl5415356/notes/README.md

 # 2024-03-15
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, make a list of all the tasks you need to complete, then prioritize them based on their importance and deadlines.
 Next, allocate time for each task, taking into account the complexity and potential obstacles.
 Finally, use tools and techniques such as version control, task management, automated testing, continuous integration, to stay organised and make your code more maintainable.
 Remember, writing code is a continuous learning process, so always be open to new ideas and technologies, while keeping your focus on the basics.

+# 2024-03-17
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In coding, this translates to writing clean, maintainable code that accomplishes its purpose without unnecessary complexity.
+Strive for clarity and readability in your programs, as they are often more valuable than premature optimization or convoluted solutions.
+Remember, you're not just writing code for computers but also for fellow human beings who will read, understand, and maintain it."

+Also, "Write code that is easy to delete, not easy to write." — Martin Fowler.
+This emphasizes the importance of designing software with adaptability and future changes in mind, rather than focusing solely on initial implementation.
+Always keep in mind that code is temporal; it will likely need to be updated or replaced over time."